ufo-org/artifact/ECOOP2022_AE_Submission_Document.md

 **TODO**
 Please briefly describe how to get started with your artifact.
 Alternatively, you can provide corresponding documentation in the locations listed under 3 (and state so here).

+user login is ubmitter
+user and root passwd is somethingEasy

+- generate data